 < graphic to come >

-Appendix A: Intake Volume Data
+Appendix A: Intake Volume and Capacity Data

 Coffin Butte annual intake volume, derived from 1993-2021 Coffin Butte Annual Report (CBAR) documents.
 CY 2000 is highlighted to indicate this value was derived from the 2001 report because the 2000 report document is unavailable.